tinawong15/happy-feet/README.md

      - no API key needed, but documentation is [here](http://yerkee.com/api/).
      - The API retrieves a random fortune cookie from any category and returns it as a JSON.
      - We used this API to request a random quote and the author of the quote to display on the home page of our site.

+## Dependencies
+- urllib
+     - The `urllib` library was used to get the JSON files from the four APIs.
+- json
+     - The `json` library was used to parse through the JSON files requested from the APIs.
+- wheel
+     - The `wheel` library works with the `flask` library.
+This is not a standard Python library, but is automatically imported when
+     `pip install -r requirements.txt` is run.
+- flask
+     - The `flask` library allows the app to run on `localhost`.
+This is not a standard Python library, but is automatically imported when
+     `pip install -r requirements.txt` is run.
+- passlib
+     - The `passlib` library was used to hash user passwords.
+This is not a standard Python library, but is automatically imported when
+     `pip install -r requirements.txt` is run.